Tourism Nova Scotia is led by Michele Saran, Chief Executive Officer.

 As a Crown Corporation, Tourism Nova Scotia is governed by a private sector-led board of directors, some of whom are operators in the tourism industry.
 The Crown is also accountable to the Department of Business.

 Michele Saran became the first permanent CEO of Tourism Nova Scotia in May 2016.
 As CEO, Michele is focused on establishing strong relationships with industry stakeholders and leading the implementation of an export-focused tourism growth strategy.
 Her commitment to understanding global best practices; research-based decision-making; and leveraging national, regional and local partnership opportunities is producing positive results for Tourism Nova Scotia.

-Michele has more than 18 years of sales and leadership experience in the tourism industry.
+Michele has almost 30 years of sales and leadership experience in the tourism industry.
 Prior to joining Tourism Nova Scotia, she served 7 years as the Executive Director of Business Events Canada (BEC), a unit of Destination Canada, where she oversaw the development of a new brand and led her team in implementing a strategy that aligned with Canada’s private-sector trade and investment growth priorities.
 Michele also oversaw the expansion of BEC’s target markets from a US-only focus to include the UK, Germany, France and Belgium.
 Prior to that, she was Director of Incentive Sales Development for 11 years where she helped drive international tourism to Canada and private-sector growth by aligning her unit with global trade and commerce strategies.

 Michele holds a Bachelor of Applied Arts in Hospitality and Tourism Management from Ryerson University in Toronto.
 Her background includes sales positions with Tourism Toronto, Schenker International and several major hotel chains.